cpp-linter/.github/README.md

-# .github
+# Org Metadata

-Global configurations for cpp-linter organization on GitHub
+Global configurations and assets for the cpp-linter organization on GitHub.